wiesche/mcp-joplin_4_webscraping/README.md

 You can find your Joplin token in the Joplin desktop app under:
 Tools > Options > Web Clipper

+**Lazy Authentication**: The server can now start without `JOPLIN_TOKEN` explicitly set.
+If a tool requiring authentication is used without a token, the server will provide a link to a local web interface (default: `http://localhost:3000/auth`) where you can securely input and save your token.

 ## Usage

 Start the server: